-By June 2023 1 Evaluate, according to best practices, current programs provided and identify any new programming for inmates with mental illness.
-Current Status: COMPLETED (MAR 2023) % Completed 100%
+By June 2023 1 Evaluate, according to best practices, current programs pro vided and identify any new programming for inmates with mental illness.
+Current Status: COMPLETED (MAR 2023) % Completed CHS has partnered with a CBO specializing in GBTQ 100% services who are providing supportive services including Owner support groups and linkages.
+HCA-CHS